 There is a time for everything.
 Early planting or mulching doesn’t confirm your early harvest or a good harvest.

-Typically tomato plants should be transplanted when the night time temperature constantly above 55°F for better yield.
+Typically tomato plants should be transplanted when the nighttime temperature is constantly above 55°F for better yield.

-After transplanting tomatoes let the soil warm for some days.
-You should wait at least 1-3 weeks or until the nighttime temperature reaches above 60°F to start mulching your tomato plants.
+After transplanting tomatoes, let the soil warm for some days.
+You should wait for at least 1-3 weeks or until the nighttime temperature reaches above 60°F to start mulching your tomato plants.

-Mulching tomatoes before the soil warm can make delay flowering.
-And, ultimately you will get the harvest a few weeks later.
+Mulching tomatoes before the soil warms can make delay flowering.
+And ultimately, you will get the harvest a few weeks later.

 Types of Mulching Tomatoes

 There are commonly two types of mulching-